Sunday, November 17, 2024

 No helmetNo helmetHelmet

-Keep in mind that the requirements for minimum age, as well as to wear a helmet, are officially regulated by individual states and may differ.
+Keep in mind that the requirements for minimum age, as well as wearing a helmet, are officially regulated by individual states and may differ.

 Class 1 Electric Bike